 - Continue to cultivate a reverence for learning by strengthening its faculty and expanding opportunities for academic exploration, and encourage students and faculty to use their knowledge for the benefit of humankind.

-- Be of service to the American Jewish community through sharing the research of its programs, centers, and institutes related to Judaic Studies, Jews, Israel, and the Middle East.
+- Be of service to the American Jewish community through sharing the research results of its programs, centers, and institutes related to Judaic Studies, Jewish history and culture, Israel, and the Middle East.
 The university will be the place where American Jews turn to gain knowledge and pose questions related to issues of greatest concern.

 - Deepen its commitment to justice and to the idea that no academically qualified applicant should be denied access to higher education because of who they are.
 The university will work to ensure that all students, faculty, and staff experience an inclusive and supportive campus community by:

 - Expanding financial support to ensure that students from all backgrounds can take full advantage of a Brandeis education.

 - Creating more structured opportunities for students from disparate socioeconomic backgrounds and with differing interests, identities, politics, and beliefs to engage with and learn from one another.

 - Continue encouraging its students to use the learning and insights they receive from scholarly and creative work to help better the world.
 We will establish a Center for Civic Engagement that will harness the thriving culture of community service at Brandeis and deepen the engagement of students, faculty, and staff, on campus, in Waltham, in Greater Boston, and beyond.